pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

     external: true
 ```

-And set the label to our configuation to support traefik.
+Set to the static service configuration corresponding label to support `traefik` .

-To the static service

 ```yml
     labels: